graben1437/titan1withtp3.1/README.md

 This build looks the closest to what I suggest Titan 1.1.0 should have been.

-It eliminates back level HBase/Hadoop, upgrades many of depedency versions, includes numerous compatiility fixes, had many document improvements, and works with Graph Computing - a key feature in TinkerPop 3.X.
+It eliminates back level HBase/Hadoop, upgrades many of depedency versions, includes numerous compatiility fixes, has many document improvements, and works with Graph Computing - a key feature in TinkerPop 3.X.

 Pull requests also included:

-1195
+*1195
-1197
+*1197
-1250 - for the HBase 1.1.1 support only currently (HBase 1.0 classes not yet changed) 1238 - (doc change)
+*1250 - for the HBase 1.1.1 support only currently (HBase 1.0 classes not yet changed) *1238 - (doc change)
-1255 - (doc change)
+*1255 - (doc change)
-1246
+*1246

 Many of the changes in this build are submitted to the main titan 3.1 stream as pull requests